miShelbyT/New-York-School-Proj/NOTES.md

 Todo:
-• add ol somewhere
+• check on method for HTML form
-• form that doesn't need to submit but does validate via JS
+• WAVE tool for accessability
-    • needs placeholders
+• add ol - somewhere
 • add some media queries for images
 • host on Netlify and confirm everything works